tsilva/curriculum-vitae/README.md

 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** iOS, Objective-C, MapMyFitness SDK

-LIVE FIT is a sports tracking application for the Academy Sports + Outdoors sports goods discount store chain.
+LIVE FIT is a sports tracking app for the Academy Sports + Outdoors retail chain.
+It integrates with the MapMyFitness (MMF) SDK to store and retrieve activity data from the MMF service.

-This application integrated with MapMyFitness' SDK to store and retrieve activity data from the MMF service.
-I was blocked by a lot of bugs that existed in the SDK at the time and ended up fully refactoring some sections of the SDK (with MMF's permission) to be able to complete the application on schedule.
-They admired the quality of the code and the speed it was developed in and invited me back to develop some features in the official MMF app.
+During development, I encountered numerous bugs within the MMF SDK that blocked progress.
+With MMF's permission, I fully refactored sections of the SDK to meet the project's deadlines.
+MMF appreciated the quality and speed of my work, later inviting me to contribute to feature development in the official MapMyFitness app.

 - [Gallery](https://photos.app.goo.gl/AMMpRdPWMU98D7mW7)